-The U.S. has a long history with guns and sky-high rates of killings by firearms.
-But Congress has passed only three laws controlling guns, and the prospects for more are dim.
+The U.S. has a history of high rates of killings by firearms.
+But Congress has passed only three laws controlling guns.
+The prospects for more are dim.

 The United States has a storied and contentious history with gun legislation.